Pozzo-FH/pozzo-fh.github.io/tutorial/dynoob.md

 The delay for the team is how long it takes until the area locks/unlocks.
 In this example, allies have zero delay, so their yesgo area in the rear unlocks instantly.
-Axis have a 45 second delay, so they some time to retreat, before their yesgo area in the front is gone, and they get the desertion warning.
+Axis have a 45 second delay, so they have some time to retreat, before their yesgo area in the front is gone, and they get the desertion warning.